-For general information on these programs, contact the Reentry Services Division (RSD) by sending an email to FSA@BOP.GOV.
-More specific inquiries about these programs should be directed to the responsible disciplines identified in the Program Delivery section of each program or the local institution.
+For general information or questions regarding the FSA or content of this guide, contact the Reentry Services Division (RSD) by sending an email to FSA@BOP.GOV.
+Specific inquiries about programs should be directed to the responsible disciplines identified in the Program Delivery section of this guide.
+Questions regarding FSA participation for specific individuals should be directed to unit management at the local institution.